Chile

 change ballast 12 n.m. from the coast before arrival at Chilean ports, documenting

-it in the Ballast Water Reporting Form.
-This report has to be given to Port Captain
+Ballast Water Reporting Form.
+This report has to be given to Port Captain on arrival.
+In case a vessel needs to

-on arrival.
-In case a ship needs to discharge ballast water in port, or there are
+discharge ballast water in port, or there are doubts over the ballast change, the

-doubts over the ballast change, the Port Captain will assign the area and procedure
+Port Captain will assign the area and procedure to follow under his supervision.
+Vessels

-or other epidemic areas will be asked to add to ballast tanks 100 grams sodium hypochlorite
+add to ballast tanks 100 grams sodium hypochlorite or 14 grams calcium hypochlorite

 Also see